 This section is designed to provide resources for all those campers and parents who are attending summer camps through The Christian Church (Disciples of Christ) in Alabama-Northwest Florida.
-If you have further questions, please contact Nisha Warbington at Nisha7@aol.com.
+If you have further questions REGARDING PROGRAMMING, please contact Nisha Warbington at Nisha7@aol.com.
 CONTACT SUSAN HENDERSON AT 205-425-5245 OR ALNWFL@AOL.COM FOR QUESTIONS REGARDING REGISTRATION AND/OR PAYMENTS.

 Traditional Camps - All held at YMCA Camp Chandler

 Genesis Camp (K/1st Grade) and Discovery Camp (2nd Grade/3rd Grade) - June 21-23, 2019

 Tier I Cost: $170 before June 1st and $200 after June 1st

 Tier II Cost: $195 before June 1st and $225 after June 1st

 Tier III Cost: $220 before June 1st and $250 after June 1st

 Junior Camp (4th Grade/5th Grade), Chi Rho Camp (6th, 7th, and 8th) and CYF Conference (9th Grade-12th Grade) - June 17-21, 2019

 Tier I Cost: $280 before June 1st and $330 after June 1st